-Firstly, the organelles and the excess cytoplasm are pinched off in residual bodies and the tail of the sperm, is formed.
+Firstly, the organelles and the excess cytoplasm are pinched off in residual bodies and the tail of the sperm is formed.
 This process begins in the seminiferous tubules and continues all the way to the epididymis.
 This is where the final maturation takes place.
-The result is a functional sperm with head, neck, and tail.
+The result is a functional sperm with a head, neck, and tail.

 The head of the sperm contains the nucleus and is covered with the acrosome.
 The neck part follows, it contains the proximal centriole, which is important for the fertilization of the egg cell.
-The last part of the sperm is the tail, which is divided into three parts:
+The last part of the sperm is the tail, which is divided into 3 parts:

 - Main piece

 The middle piece contains mitochondria.
 It provides energy for the movement of the flagellum via ATP.
 The flagellum consists of the main and end pieces of the tail and contains microtubules, which have a typical 9×2+2 structure, which means that they are arranged in pairs.
 Until liberation, the sperms are stored in the epididymal duct.
 The complete process of maturation lasts about 80 days.